-No person shall bring animals except for special assistance animals or animals used for law enforcement purposes in Public Areas, unless destined for air transport and restrained by a leash, container, or crate.
-Domestic pets may be at the Airport only if kept on a leash or inside Operator's, Lessee's, Sublessee's, or user's facilities, Aircraft, or Vehicles.
+No person shall bring animals except for domestic pets, special assistance animals, or animals used for law enforcement purposes in Public Areas, unless destined for air transport and restrained by a leash, container, or crate.
+Domestic pets and special assistance animals may be at the Airport only if kept on a leash in Public Areas or inside Operator's, Lessee's, Sublessee's, or user's facilities, Aircraft, or Vehicles.
+The General Manager may designate areas where domestic pets and special assistance animals may be off leash while within voice control of the animal's owner.